 - Unsubscribe Link: Generally not required, as users cannot “opt out” of essential account updates.

-2. Marketing Emails
+2. Marketing & Promotional Emails

 Marketing emails (or promotional emails) are sent to groups of people to encourage them to take a newaction, such as buying a service or joining an event.